knightbearr/Sana-and-Dahyun-Image-Recognition/README.md

-# sana-and-dahyun-image-recognition
+# Sana and dahyun image recognition

-Sana and Dahyun Image Recognition
+You can download the data on here: [Kaggle](https://www.kaggle.com/knightbearr/sana-and-dahyun)